August, 2016 - SUPPORT Summary of a systematic review | print this article |

 Date of most recent search: September 2009

-Limitations: Only articles in English were included and the results of included studies were not described or analysed systematically.
+Limitations: Only articles in English were included and the results of included studies

 Ko HC, Turner TJ, Finnigan MA.
 Systematic review of safety checklists for use by medical care teams in acute hospital settings--limited evidence of effectiveness.
 BMC Health Serv Res.
 2011; 11:211